hackerzhuli/unity_code_native/docs/MessagingProtocol.md

 ```

 Notes for GetUnityState:
-- Even if there is no request, if Unity state change is detected, the client will still get the message, note that whether Hot Reload is enabled is not reliable, because a new Hot Reload for Unity process will not be detected unless requested
+- Even if there is no request, if Unity state change is detected, the client will still get the message, note that whether Hot Reload is enabled is not reliable, because a new Hot Reload for Unity process will not be detected unless requested (for performance reasons)
 - If a client wants to know whether Hot Reload is enabled for sure, it must send the request.
 - Detecting processes can be slow, it can take up to 100ms.